Know Which Online Psychics Are Fakes & Ripoffs, Like Padre, Maria Medium, and The Extraordinary Chris

 Many online psychic ads offer free but bogus horoscopes or tarot readings which send the same message to everyone who asks.
 Usually these are very long messages trying to sell you high-priced "clairvoyant" or "psychic" services, or a "second reading."
 So far I've found misleading these online entities (click the links to read my investigations):

-- Sylvia Browne (founder of SpiritNow.com and AskNow.com)
+- Sylvia Browne (the late TV psychic and founder of SpiritNow.com and AskNow.com)

 - Sara Freder (run by the same company as "Pasqualina")